WARNING Aboriginal and Torres Strait Islander people are advised that this website may contain images and/or video of people who have passed away.

 - Ngarra Jarranounith Place - an intensive residential behaviour change program for Aboriginal male perpetrators of family violence, delivered by Dardi Munwurro.

-Kaka Wangity, Wangin-Mirrie Aboriginal Cultural Programs Grants are launched
+Kaka Wangity, Wangin-Mirrie - Aboriginal Cultural Programs Grants launched

-The Kaka (Come), Wangity (Listen), Wangin-Mirrie (Hear), Aboriginal Cultural Programs Grants Scheme is an AJA initiative that supports organisations to deliver Aboriginal programs within prisons and Community Correctional Services to Aboriginal prisoners and offenders.
+Launched in 2016, the Kaka Wangity, Wangin-Mirrie grants (English translation: come, listen, hear), are an AJA initiative supporting Aboriginal Community Controlled Organisations (ACCOs) to deliver Aboriginal programs within prisons and Community Correctional Services, to Aboriginal prisoners and offenders.

-The programs – funded with $2.25 million until December 2019 – are designed to rehabilitate Aboriginal prisoners by focusing on cultural strengthening, family violence, healing, parenting and women’s programs.
+The programs funded with $2.25 million (until December 2019), were designed to rehabilitate Aboriginal prisoners by focusing on cultural strengthening, family violence, healing, parenting and women’s programs.

 Koori Women’s Diversion Program commences